helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![warnings]

-These are the clipping and oversaturation warning markers:
+These are the clipping and over-saturation warning markers:

  - red lines indicate problematic regions with [clipping sound](https://en.wikipedia.org/wiki/Clipping_(audio)),